-If you’re a student who is thinking about obtaining an online MBA in logistics management, you should take time to carefully consider if this is the right program for you.
+If you’re a student who is thinking about obtaining an online MBA in logistics management, you should take time to consider if this is the right program for you carefully.
 There are several questions you can ask yourself to help make this decision.

 Are you interested in working behind the scenes for a major organization?

 Most positions are held by graduates of online MBA programs with a specialization in logistics management in major organizations.
 They work in the background performing tasks such as production management, procurement, and transportation management.

 Are you interested in a long-term career in manufacturing or transportation management?